 Location: Author: Bobby T.

-Today was one of the hardest days that us as Lifeworks students faced.
-I think I speak for the whole group when I say that being at the Duang Prateep Foundation has made a huge impact in our lives and has altered the way we think.
-My fellow friends have made many connections at this Foundation and I think that all of us should be proud of what we accomplished and achieved.
+Today was one of the hardest days that we as Lifeworks students faced.
+I think I speak for the whole group when I say that being at the Duang Prateep Foundation has made a huge impact on our lives and has altered the way we think.
+My fellow friends have made many connections at this Foundation, and I think that all of us should be proud of what we accomplished and achieved.

-However, this is one of the good things that comes to an end.
+However, this is one of the good things that come to an end.
 Many of us woke up and went to do morning exercises with the kids since it was our last day with them.
-As we had breakfast and watched the kids get ready for school, I had no idea how I would be feeling when I said goodbye.
+As we had breakfast and watched the kids get ready for school, I had no idea how I would feel when I said goodbye.
 I looked around, wondering if my fellow peers would be anxious about leaving such an amazing place.
-After breakfast we were allowed to ride the school bus with the kids to drop them off at school.
+After breakfast, we were allowed to ride the school bus with the kids to drop them off at school.

 In this short period of 5 days, we were able to make such a connection that saying goodbye to them was a really hard thing, seeing them wave to us as we left on the bus I realized that this wasn’t goodbye at all.
 It’s never goodbye unless you want it to be, today it was a ‘see you later.’